gardenenigma/plurality-docs/docs/contributing/Contributing to the docs.md

 # Contributing to the docs

-> Brief info about contributing to the docs
+> Work in progress

+---